Hilbert's basis theorem for non-associative and hom-associative Ore extensions: Hom-module theory

 \ref{eq:hom-noetherian-module-2}$\implies$\ref{eq:hom-noetherian-module-3}: Assume \ref{eq:hom-noetherian-module-2} holds, let $N$ be an arbitrary hom-submodule of $M$, and $\mathcal{G}$ the family of all finitely generated hom-submodules of $N$.
-Since the zero module is a hom-submodule of $N$ that is finitely generated, $\mathcal{G}$ is clearly nonempty, and by assumption it thus contains a maximal element $L$.
+Since the zero module is a hom-submodule of $N$ that is finitely generated, $\mathcal{G}$ is clearly nonempty and thus contains a maximal element $L$ by assumption.
 If $N=L$, we are done, so assume the opposite and take some $n\in N\backslash L$.
 Now, let $K$ be the hom-submodule of $N$ generated by the set $L\cup\{n\}$.
 Then $K$ is finitely generated as well, so $K\in \mathcal{G}$.
-Moreover, $L<K$, which is a contradiction since $L$ was a maximal element in $\mathcal{G}$, and therefore $N=L$, and $N$ is finitely generated.
+Moreover, $L<K$, which is a contradiction since $L$ is a maximal element in $\mathcal{G}$.
+Therefore, $N=L$, and $N$ is finitely generated.